ANC: Alphabetic Numerology Calculator

 Back to ANC, the standard numerical, the letter reference and arithmetic for presenting a numeral is very similar to Greek or (olden) Armenian numeral but has RIGHT to LEFT composition.
 And of course, with different letter reference.

-The categorisation was made not by me, but by not me.
+The categorization was made not by me, but by not me.

-Because we're observing the English language (also for other languages with A to Z letters only), so the standard numerical isn't included in the tool above.
+Because we are observing English language (also for other languages with A to Z letters only), so the standard numerical is not included in ANC.

 Arithmetic